-Tutorial: Enrich Cognitive Search index with custom classes from your data
+Tutorial: Enrich a Cognitive Search index with custom entities from your data

 - Publish Azure function.

-- Add Index to your Azure Cognitive search.
+- Add an index to Azure Cognitive Search.

 - An Azure Language resource connected to an Azure blob storage account.

 - We recommend following the instructions for creating a resource using the Azure portal, for easier setup.